- Lindsay Paterson

 - Sociology of Education, Scottish Politics, Quantitative Methods in Social Research, Education Policy

-Educational reform in the twentieth century
+Secondary education in the second half of the twentieth century

 Paterson, L. (2015), Social Radicalism and Liberal Education, Exeter: Imprint Academic.